Frequently Asked Questions

 Most people feel relaxed and experience an improvement in symptoms after massage.
 Some people feel achey or sore in the areas treated, much like after a workout at the gym, this is perfectly normal and usually passes within 24-48 hours.
 A hot shower, or a soak in the bath can help ease this soreness.

 This really varies from person to person and depends on the nature of the issue you are experiencing and your goals in seeking treatment.
 For a sports injury you may require shorter more frequent appointments during the recovery phase whereas someone requiring maintenance of a chronic condition might have a longer massage on a more infrequent basis.
 Alternatively you may use massage regularly as part of your training programme, in which case consideration should be given to the timing of massage around events etc. I will discuss this with you at your initial consultation and as treatment progresses.

 When shouldn't I get a massage?

 You shouldn't book a massage if you have a fever, cold/flu, or a contagious skin infection.
 If you're booked in and you come down with something don't worry, just let me know as soon as you can before the appointment and we can rearrange for when you're feeling better.

-For some conditions I may need to adapt my techniques (e.g. arthritis or osteoporosis) or avoid an area completely (e.g. cuts or burns).
+For some conditions I may need to adapt my techniques (e.g. arthritis or osteoporosis) or avoid an area completely (e.g. cuts or recent scars).
 With certain conditions I may need to seek approval from your doctor or other medical practitioner before you receive massage, particularly if you are undergoing other treatment.
 If this is the case I will discuss with you and ask for your permission to contact your practitioners to discuss your treatment.

 Is massage suitable for all ages?